HMS Telemachus (P321): Post-war

 Between June and August 1956 she operated in conjunction with the RAN to conduct a hydrographic survey off the Australian Antarctic Territory.
 The cruise lasted some 7500 mi, and involved the boat taking around 130 gravity measurements at depths of 50–200 ft.
 Whilst conducting these surveys, she went missing for two and a half hours on 3 June, resulting in an air and sea search being conducted until she resumed contact.
-After failing to report in as expected at 07:15, the naval authorities in Sydney issued the signal "subsunk" an hour later.
+After failing to report in as expected at 07:15, the naval authorities in Sydney issued the signal "submiss" an hour later.
 Ship's crews were ordered to return to their vessels, and the Thorough was the first to get underway to search for Telemachus.
-She again failed to report in as required at 09:45, but a Douglas C-47 Skytrain spotted the submarine before any other ships began to search for her, and the "subsunk" order was cancelled.
+She again failed to report in as required at 09:45, but a Douglas C-47 Skytrain spotted the submarine before any other ships began to search for her, and the "submiss" order was cancelled.

 She returned to British waters on 9 December 1959, following nearly ten years of service in conjunction with the Australian Navy.
 She was scrapped at Charlestown on 28 August 1961.